nohren/phyla2vec/readme.md

 48244
 ```

-The American Gut Project (study number 10317) may be the largest collection of stool samples in redbiom.
+The American Gut Project (study number 10317) is the largest collection of stool samples in redbiom.
 What sample types exist in AGP and their counts?

 Input: